adelbibi/website2.0/content/post/Google_Gemma_Award/index.md

 subtitle: I received the Google Gemma 2 Academic Program GCP Credit Award!

 # Summary for listings and search engines
-summary: I received the Google Gemma 2 Academic Program GCP Credit Award ($10,000) for my project on certifying the generatic content in Large Language Models.
+summary: I received the Google Gemma 2 Academic Program GCP Credit Award ($10,000) for my project on certifying the output of Large Language Models.

 # Link this post with a project
 projects: []